 Banaras, India

 For sixteen years, Rishiraj had carried the weight of that day on his shoulders.
-At eighteen, he had taken over the family business all along with his studies in the UK, a world rife with enemies eager to exploit any sign of weakness.
+At eighteen, he had taken over the family business all along with his studies in the UK, a world filled with enemies eager to exploit any sign of weakness.
 But Rishiraj had never shown weakness.
 He had become a man who could wield both power and violence with terrifying ease.

 The priest called for him to offer the ahuti, and Rishiraj’s hand trembled ever so slightly as he placed the offering into the flames.
 With every crackle of the fire, the memories of his parents' death surged within him, threatening to break free.

-As the Prasad was distributed, Rishiraj’s PA approached, bowing slightly before informing him that the food distribution had started.
+As the prasad was distributed, Rishiraj’s PA approached, bowing slightly before informing him that the food distribution had started.
 Every year he arranged for food to be distributed throughout Banaras in their parents’ name, feeding the poor and hungry.
 It was a gesture of goodwill to gather some blessings of peace for their parents.

 Rishiraj stood, his tall frame casting a long shadow over the fire as he removed the garland from the photo of his parents.
-He handed it to Abhiraj, who took the framed picture in his hands, pressing it tightly against his chest.
+He handed it to Abhiraj who took the framed picture in his hands, pressing it tightly against his chest.
 Rishiraj watched him for a moment, his heart heavy with the knowledge that no matter how many years passed, no matter how many rituals they performed, the loss of their parents would always hang over them.

 Rishiraj moved with a calm, predatory grace as he approached the first man.
-His shoes echoed on the cold concrete floor, each step sending waves of dread through the men.
+His shoes echoed on the concrete floor, each step sending waves of dread through the men.
 The first man, barely able to meet his gaze, whimpered and tried to speak, but Rishiraj silenced him with a glance.

 “Please…please…I didn’t mean—” the man stammered, his voice cracking under the pressure of the fear that gripped him.